ARM-software/psa-arch-tests/secure-debug/platform/hosts/musca_b1/memw_pyocd/README.md

 ## Build steps for target image

-The steps to build and flash the image for the musca-b1 hardware target are described in the psa-adac repository in ports/targets/musca-b1/README.md.
+Refer to the trusted-firmware-M documentation for the steps to build and flash the image for the musca-b1 hardware target.
+Copy psa_adac_acs_tgt.patch to the psa-adac repository and apply it before building the target image.

 ## Build steps for host image